carch-org/docs/docs/acknowledgment/inspiration.md

 One of my inspirations has been watching Chris Titus Tech's [live streams](https://www.youtube.com/@TitusTechTalk) and [videos](https://www.youtube.com/@ChrisTitusTech).
 Chris has been working on an amazing project called [`linutil`](https://github.com/ChrisTitusTech/linutil/).
 It gave me the idea to start building my own project, but in my own unique way.
 Initially, my project was quite basic—just a script with a `whiptail`-based TUI.
 It felt somewhat boring and clunky at the time.

 Later, I discovered another inspiring creator, ML4W (My Linux For Work), whose [Hyprland scripts and configurations](https://github.com/mylinuxforwork/dotfiles) are quite popular.
-After exploring their repository, I noticed he used tools like `gum` and `figlet` in their scripts.
+After exploring their repository, I noticed they used tools like `gum` and `figlet` in their scripts.
 I was amazed to see how these tools added flair to bash scripting.

 Inspired by this, I returned to my own scripting work and implemented `gum` and `figlet` for enhanced ASCII text and user interactivity.
 It wasn’t an instant success—the development process took time and effort—but day by day, my script became more polished.
 Now, I’m quite proud of what I’ve built, and I truly enjoy using these tools in my work.